MicrosoftDocs/learn/learn-pr/azure/monitor-report-aad-security-events/includes/3-integrate-activity-logs-with-monitor.md

 You've now set up a data streaming process that will push audit and sign-in data to the Log Analytics workspace.
 Because this is a new service, it takes about 15 minutes for any data to appear in the workspace.

-## Analyze the log files in Azure Monitor Logs
+## Analyze the log files in Azure Monitor logs

 You've set up your Log Analytics workspace to receive user activity data.
-Now you can use the power of Azure Monitor Logs to view the activity within your environment.
-Azure Monitor Logs lets you query your data to spot trends, specific events, or correlate multiple data sources.
+Now you can use the power of Azure Monitor logs to view the activity within your environment.
+With Azure Monitor logs, you can query your data to spot trends, specific events, or correlate multiple data sources.

 ### Log data schemas

 The data streams for both the audit and sign-in logs are stored in your Log Analytics workspace in two separate tables, **AuditLogs** and **SignInLogs**.
-Each table has its own schema you use to query against.
+Each table has its own schema that you can use to query against.

 | Audit log schema   | Sign-in log schema        |
 | ------------------ | ------------------------- |